keminc/WMK/README.md

 ## Frontend
 1. Delphi Embarcadero - as Andriod application for parants and kids service.
 2. SQLite  - as locale DB.

+## Features
+1. Personal accounts and private datastore on server side.
+2. Parent mobile app shows kids locations on map, battery capacity and others features.
+3. Kind mobile app. run as service on phone and cannot be simplify turned off.